Brighton: Boundaries and areas

 At the time of the Domesday survey in 1086, Brighton was in the Rape of Lewes and the Hundred of Welesmere.
 The new Hundred of Whalesbone, which covered the parishes of Brighton, West Blatchington, Preston and Hove, was formed in 1296.
 Parishes moved in and out several times, and by 1801 only Brighton and West Blatchington were included in the Hundred.

 In its original form, Brighton parish covered about 1640 acre between the English Channel, Hove, Preston, Ovingdean and Rottingdean.
 The borough (but not the civil parish) was first extended from 31 October 1873, when 905 acre was annexed from Preston civil parish.
 In 1894 the part outside the borough became Preston Rural civil parish and Preston civil parish continued in the borough.
 On 1 April 1889 Brighton became a county borough.

 On 1 October 1923, 94 acre were added to Brighton borough and to Preston civil parish from Patcham parish: Brighton Corporation was developing the Moulsecoomb estate there at the time.
 On 1 April 1928, Brighton civil parish was extended to include Preston civil parish.
 On the same date the borough grew by nearly five times by adding Ovingdean and Rottingdean parishes in their entirety and parts of Falmer, Patcham and West Blatchington; it also exchanged small parts with Hove municipal borough.
 All the areas added to the borough became part of Brighton civil parish.
 From 1 April 1952, more of Falmer and part of the adjacent Stanmer parish were added; 20 years later, land and marine territory associated with the new Brighton Marina development also became part of Brighton.
 Except for a small addition of rural land in 1993 (from Pyecombe parish), Brighton Borough's boundaries remained the same until it was joined to Hove Borough in 1997 to form the unitary authority of Brighton and Hove.

-The old boundary between Brighton and Hove is most clearly seen on the seafront, where the King Edward Peace Statue (1912) straddles the border, and in a twitten called Boundary Passage which runs northwards from Western Road to Montpelier Road.
+The old boundary between Brighton and Hove is most clearly seen on the seafront, where the King Edward Peace Statue (1912) straddles the border, and in a twitten called Boundary Passage which runs northwards from Western Road to Montpelier Place.
 There is a Grade II-listed parish boundary marker stone in this passageway.
 Between Western Road and the seafront, the boundary runs up Little Western Street (pavement on eastern side, in Brighton), but it is not visible.
 Northwards from Western Road, it runs to the west of Norfolk Road, Norfolk Terrace, Windlesham Road and Windlesham Gardens in the Montpelier area, then along the south side of Davigdor Road to Seven Dials.
 From there it runs along the west side of Dyke Road as far as Withdean Road in Withdean, at which point it crosses Dyke Road so that the section north of that is part of Hove parish.
 The boundary continues to follow Dyke Road towards Devil's Dyke on the South Downs.